Prey (novel): Plot summary

+Persuaded by Jack, the team decides to destroy the swarms, but are overwhelmed and retreat after the swarms kill David and Rosie.
 As night falls, Jack, Mae, and Bobby set out to find the swarms.
 While searching, they discover that the swarms are dragging Rosie's corpse through the desert.
 The team is also shocked to discover that the swarms can replicate the physical features, perceptions, and motions of humans when they see the swarms form replicas of Ricky, David, and Rosie.

-The group follows Rosie's body and find the swarms nesting in a cave.
-A Xymos helicopter arrives and wards off the swarms using its draft.
-Mae and Jack then venture into the cave and succeed in destroying the swarms, their nest, and their organic assembly plant using explosive thermite caps.
+The group follows Rosie's body and find the swarms nesting in a cave and destroy the swarms, their nest, and their organic assembly plant using explosive thermite caps.